marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 The error for `R2T=1` is confined between 7% and 8%.
 For `R2T=16` the error is stable at 10% except in the slowest scenario, i.e. spinning disk over wireless network, where it drops to 3%.
 I suspect this outlier might be related to the variability of wireless network latency.
 In particular, in `R2T=16` mode, the number of messages exchanged between client and server is lower compared to `R2T=1` and the network latency estimate based on 2ms intervals might not be accurate.
 With 20 IOPS and 4 one-way latency contributions for each operation, we would have 12ms intervals.
-Truth to be told, I have run a quick ping test and I haven't seen a significant difference with the 2ms results.
+Truth be told, I have run a quick ping test and I haven't seen a significant difference with the 2ms results.
 I haven't investigated further as these results are still good enough to inform the architectural decisions summarized in the last section.

 Conclusions
 =======
-Reducing network latency is a must to obtain decent performance over iSCSI, so is modifying R2T configuration to allow for Ready To Transfer bursts.
+Reducing network latency is a must to obtain decent performance over iSCSI, and so is modifying R2T configuration to allow for Ready To Transfer bursts.
 With `O_DIRECT`, the benefits from moving from slow spinning disk to SSD are limited to +17% speedup on wired network.
 This is not negligible, by it is dwarfed by local speedup, which reaches 160%.
-I'd get close to line speed only by moving to wired network and eliminating completely device latency and CPU latency.
-The following are the conclusions I came to so far with these experiments:
+I'd get close to line speed only by moving to wired network and eliminating deviced latency and CPU latency.
+The following are the conclusions I have come to so far with these experiments:
 * Moving to wired Gigabit ethernet is a must, regardless of `O_DIRECT`
-* Moving to SSD has modest impact on performance in `O_DIRECT`.
+* Moving to SSD has a modest impact on performance in `O_DIRECT`.
 I haven't tested without `O_DIRECT`, but at least on the receiving end, an additional caching layer would result in significant benefits by making I/O latency and CPU latency asynchronous.